FomTarro/skeletom-net/src/pages/blogs/team.report.solar.power.m-b.md

 These relatively simple changes enable a fairly diverse set of options that I feel give me a good plan into most matchups, despite the team as a whole appearing to be completely Sun-dependent on from the outside.

 This team took me on a **14-0 win streak** through Master Ball during the last weekend of the ranked season, so I'm reasonably happy with it overall.
-Here's the story.
-Or, if you'd prefer, you can [jump to the Paste and Replica Code](#thepaste) or [watch some clips of it in action](#media).
+The section below outlines my iterative process.
+But, if you'd prefer, you can [jump to the Paste and Replica Code](#thepaste) or [watch some clips of it in action](#media).

 ---